BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 and encourage most people to set up nixCats either as a module or a separate flake.

 The modules are much nicer now that they merge properly.

-You can get the packages from the module to export from your system flake;
-this is documented (perhaps incorrectly) at the end of the module help file.
+But I am not sure the best way to explain how to export the result of a module from your system flake so you can run it via `nix run`

-But basically you can grab it from your config set via `self` in the flake.
+You can grab it from your config set via `self` in the flake.
 You can find it in the REPL, under nixCats.out.packages in the correct config set.

 ```nix
 self.homeConfigurations."<home_config_name>".config."<defaultPackageName>".out.packages."<package_name>"
 ```

-- In particular, I would like to feature the [nixExpressionFlakeOutputs](./templates/nixExpressionFlakeOutputs) template less heavily.

-I feel that providing proper help for these two options as a main path of installation provides a better onboarding path for new users.
-They are likely to be familiar with modules and standalone flakes, but not weird mixes of the two.
-I feel like throwing in the weird mix as an option just confuses people.
+The reason I am having trouble explaining this, is because you can change the modulenamespace of the nixCats options.

+It's a cool feature but how do I explain that now...

 I welcome any help in making this happen.